-• Peer group scope information reflects 2014 data, unless otherwise noted, as this is the most current information available.
-For comparability, the TransCanada scope information also reflects 2014 data.
+• Peer group scope information reflects 2015 data, unless otherwise noted, as this was the most current information available at the time the analysis was performed.
+For comparability, the TransCanada scope information also reflects 2015 data.

-For 2016, the committee made only consequently minor adjustments to the peer group.
-Talisman Energy Inc. was removed as it is no longer a public company and Hess Corp. was removed to maintain the 50-50 weighting between Canadian and U.S. companies.
+For 2017, the committee made minor adjustments to the peer group.
+Encana Corporation was removed because of its relative small size against multiple criteria.
+Spectra Energy Corp. was removed because it was being acquired.
+Again, the committee preserved the balance between Canadian and U.S. companies.